evan-sctg/NirnAuctionHouse-ServerLink/README.md

 -- more seller security, buyer history, troll protection

 ### FEATURES
-Nirn Auction House allows you to trade with anyone across all of Nirn with no listing fees or tax Nirn Auction House is global auction system, unlike the guild store you will be able to bid on items as well as buyout items.
+Nirn Auction House allows you to trade with anyone across all of Nirn with no listing fees or tax.
+When using NAH you simply pay the ESO postage fee when you mail a sold item.
+NAH is a global auction system, unlike the guild store you will be able to list, watch, view, bid for items and buyout items.

 ### Auction Buying and Selling Functionality